SuperHackio/Scenaristar/README.md

 # Scenaristar
-A Standalone Scenario editor for Super Mario Galaxy 2<br/>
+A Standalone Scenario editor for Super Mario Galaxy 1 & 2<br/>
 Powered by the [Hack.io Libraries](https://github.com/SuperHackio/Hack.io)

 ## Features
 - Editing Scenario files
   - Adding/Removing Scenarios
   - Renaming Scenarios
-  - Setting what stars are able to be found on that Scenario
+  - Setting which stars should be declared for a Scenario
-  - Setting what Layers each Zone will use
+  - Setting what Layers each Zone will use in each Scenario
   - Adding/Editing/Removing Zone Names
   - Setting the Star Type
   - Setting up Comets